 Due to its advantages, projection welding is most used in the electrical, automotive, and construction fields for:

 - Fastening attachments such as weld nuts, brackets, spigots to sheet metal in all the cases where there is access from only one side

 - Making attachments to solid forged or machined parts

 Like spot welding, projection welding relies on heat generated by an electric current to join metal pieces together.
 However, the latter can carry more current than the former and, as such, welds thicker materials.

 Projection welding with Minifaber

 At Minifaber, we deal with cold sheet processing in every respect, including resistance and projection welding.
-We weld all the main types of metals - iron, steel, aluminium, copper; our projection welding service is aimed at both the production of semi-finished parts and at the production of finished and assembled products used in electromechanical, professional lighting, medical applications, home appliances etc.
+We weld all the main types of metals - iron, steel, aluminum, copper; our projection welding service is aimed at both the production of semi-finished parts and at the production of finished and assembled products used in electromechanical, professional lighting, medical applications, home appliances etc.